CodeCommunityHub/epotha/README.md

 show_excerpts: true
 ```

+--

+## Jekyll

+Jekyll is a static site generator that transforms plain text files (mostly written in Markdown) into websites or blogs.
+It's widely used with GitHub Pages to host websites directly from a GitHub repository.
+Here's a cheat sheet to help you get started with Jekyll:

+### Installation and Setup

+  1. Install Ruby, RubyGems, and Jekyll:

+      - On macOS:

+        ```
+        brew install ruby
+        gem install jekyll bundler
+        ```

+      - On Ubuntu:

+        ```
+        sudo apt-get install ruby ruby-dev build-essential
+        sudo gem install jekyll bundler
+        ```

+  2. Create a new Jekyll site:

+      ```
+      jekyll new my-awesome-site
+      cd my-awesome-site
+      ```

+  3. Run the site locally:

+      ```
+      bundle exec jekyll serve
+      ```

+  Visit http://localhost:4000 to view your site.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll/minima.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.